ampreeT/SourceCoop/README.md

 	- tried 2 options, both failed
 		- cannot do serverside animations, client seems to ignore everything even when m_bClientSideAnimation is false
 		- unable to recompile player models due to too many animation files overflow in studiomdl
-- find out if the 'admire hands' animation can be reenabled when picking up suit
+- find out if the 'admire hands' animation can be reenabled when picking up suit - guessing this has to do with sp/mp viewmodels
 - detour CBeam::RandomTargetname -> compare for !player -> return closest
-- no breakmodel gibs appear
+- no breakmodel gibs appear (MP issue)
 - footsteps are not played while sprinting
+- checkpoint teleport should attempt to find free space if blocked

 ### feature
 - add a hardcore mode where map resets when everyone dies, disable respawning, put dead players on spectate